-Volunteer for sea turtles on Malaysia’s Perhentian islands.
-Help us protect Green and Loggerhead turtle nesting sites, as well as tracking their movements with snorkel surveys whilst soaking up the beautiful scenery and culture the Perhentians have to offer.
+Help us protect Green sea turtle nesting sites, as well as identify and track their movements during snorkel surveys whilst soaking up the beautiful scenery and culture the Perhentian’s have to offer.

-If you are looking to do a meaningful sea turtle conservation project in a paradise beach location, then this project is for you.
+If you are looking to volunteer for a meaningful sea turtle conservation project in a paradise beach location, then this project is for you.

 All Arrivals are on a Monday, departures are on a Sunday